Who are we? What’s special about us? How do we show that we are different?

 - If you can’t share the doc as a PDF or are using websites to produce content, then use Arial.

-- Arial or Arial Unicode MS is the secondary font if Source Sans Pro cannot be used.
+- Source Han Sans (for some languages not covered by Source Sans Pro), Arial or Arial Unicode MS is the secondary font if Source Sans Pro cannot be used.

 - Video: downloading Cochrane font.